timmcginley/41936/Assignments/A.md

 ## A1 Physical Building Model
 For this course we ask you in Stage A to make a model in your teams.
+In the model we will provide some new modelling material but encourage you to reuse the material used in the previous years.

 The model should be:

 * Scale 1 : 100
-* Use the board you have been provided with
+* Use the board you have been provided with and the previous material allocated to you.

 For this exercise you should focus on: